Robert-Hughes/rjrssync/README.md

 * Progress bar
 * Format total bytes and total files etc. with commas, or GB, MB etc.
 * Create destination root if it doesn't exist?
+* Only show histograms based on an argument, to avoid cluttering the output?

 Idea for filters, with re-usable "functions":
 ===============